hepplerj/cv/web-cv.md

 ### Book Chapters

-"Creating Capacity for Research Data Services at Regional Universities: A Case Study," co-author with Omer Farooq and Kate Ehrig-Page, in *Teaching Research Data Management*, ed.
-Julia Bauder, forthcoming.
+"Creating Capacity for Research Data Services at Regional Universities: A Case Study," co-author with Omer Farooq and Kate Ehrig-Page, in *[Teaching Research Data Management](https://www.alastore.ala.org/trdm)*, ed.
+Julia Bauder.
+ALA Editions, 2022.

-"Humanistic Approaches to Data Visualization," in *The Companion to Digital History*, ed.
-David Staley.
-Hoboken: Wiley and Sons, forthcoming.

 "A National Monument," co-author with Douglas Seefeldt, in *The Companion to Custer and the Little Big Horn*, ed.
 Brad Lookingbill.
 Hoboken: Wiley and Sons, 2015.

 "The American Indian Movement and South Dakota Politics," in *The Plains Political Tradition*, ed.
 Jon Lauck, John E. Miller, and Donald Simmons.
 Pierre, SD: South Dakota State Historical Society Press, 2011, 267--287.

 ### Other Academic Publications

+Molly Taylor-Polesky and Jason Heppler, "The 1613 Marriage Journey of Elizabeth Stuart: Reflections on Visualizing European Geopolitics on the Brink of the Thirty Years War," Spatial History Project, Stanford University, June 20, 2018: <https://web.stanford.edu/group/spatialhistory/cgi-bin/site/pub.php?id=129>.

 Arguing with Digital History working group, "Digital History and Argument," white paper, Roy Rosenzweig Center for History and New Media, George Mason University, November 13, 2017: <http://rrchnm.org/argument-white-paper/>.